codepress/admin-columns/readme.txt

 = 7.0.6 =
 Release Date: January 28th, 2026

+* [Fixed] Prevented a fatal error when retrieving the total items count if $wp_list_table is not a WP_List_Table instance.
-* [Improved] WordPress VIP icon font issue
+* [Fixed] Fixed a WordPress VIP icon font issue.
+* [Improved] Optimized performance and memory usage when retrieving table views.
-* [Improved] Value render hook now also triggers when value is empty
+* [Improved] The value rendering hook now also triggers when the value is empty.

 = 7.0.5 =
 Release Date: January 27th, 2026